RiccardoPP/sexxxy-it/README.md

-# Trade.to.it
+# Sexxxy
-Parking page for trade.to.it
+Parking page for sexxxy.it